The advantages to digitally printed labels

 Digital presses function more like printers.
 Instead of plates, they develop images internally by transferring toner onto the substrate which is then fused.
 This means that every single print can be executed in high-definition!

-When is digital the best option?
+When are digitally printed labels the best option?

 Every time!!!
 Digital can deliver regardless of design.
 For colours, consistency and quality, digital has the advantage.
 You can pair digital print with an array of finishes or embellishments.